HernanCote/rule-of-thumb/README.md

 ```

-You may find that the project encounters an error before executing the solution pipeline given that there are some environment variables that you first need to set up.
+You may find that the project encounters an error before executing the solution pipeline given that there are some environment variables that you first must set up.

 First set: